What is it?

 The Monash Health Immunisation Service was established in 2012.

-Monash Immunisation Service provide assistance with complex immunisation issues, catch up immunisation advice, immunisation adverse event management and run an outpatient immunisation clinic.
+Monash Immunisation Service provides assistance with complex immunisation issues, catch-up immunisation advice, immunisation adverse event management and supports an outpatient immunisation clinic.
 The service also has a dedicated BCG clinic for children aged 0-5 years (GP referral required).

 - Monash Immunisation homepage

 - MVEC: BCG vaccine

 Authors: Joanne Hickman (NUM Monash Immunisation, Monash Health), Jim Buttery (Paediatrician/ ID physician, Monash Health) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)

 Reviewed by: Joanne Hickman (ANUM Monash Immunisation, Monash Health) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)

 Date: September 2020

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.

 You should not consider the information in this site to be specific, professional medical advice for your personal health or for your family’s personal health.
 For medical concerns, including decisions about vaccinations, medications and other treatments, you should always consult a healthcare professional.